symbolicdata/symbolicdata.github.io/Events.2014-07.markdown

 The Workshop takes place in room P-702 in the main building (Paulinum) of the Leipzig University, Augustusplatz 10, 04109 Leipzig.

+To estimate the number of participants, please send a mail to graebe@informatik.uni-leipzig.de if you plan to join the workshop.

 ### Participants

 -   Hans-Gert Gräbe, Simon Johanning (Leipzig, local organization)